MarcinKadziolka/grid/README.md

 ### Results
 Results are stored in the `<Blender data directory path (1)>` provided in the `config.txt`.

 Outputs will appear in the folder named `optuna`.
 Every run is saved under unique name.
-After the run the best psnr is checked.
+After the run the best psnr from `PSNR_Test.txt` is checked.
 Then the following files are **moved** to the output folder:
 * `PSNR_Test.txt`
 * `PSNR_Train.txt`